Lecture 27 Variable Selection

 Why might we want to omit variables?

-• Perhaps we want to detect variables which affect the response but avoid collecting unnecessary measurements in the future - this is called variable screening
+• Perhaps we want to detect variables which affect the response but avoid collecting unnecessary measurements in the future.
+This is called variable screening

-- Our predictions will be less accurate if the model is incorrectly specified.
+• Perhaps we want to predict from the model.
+Our predictions will be less accurate if the model is incorrectly specified.

-We first consider the risks and benefits of including a predictor that might have coefficient \(\beta =0\).
+We first consider the risks and benefits of including a predictor that might have coefficient \(\beta=0\).

-30.1.1 Dropping or Including Variables that have \(\beta=0\)
+27.3 Dropping or Including Variables that have \(\beta=0\)

 Suppose we have a regression model with several variables.
 We might suspect one has regression coefficient \(\beta=0\).
 Should we drop it?

-• If we omit a variable which (truly) has regression coefficient \(\beta=0\) then
+Some mathematical theory shows that if we omit a variable which (truly) has regression coefficient \(\beta=0\) then

-1. variances of the remaining regression coefficients are reduced
+• Variances of the remaining regression coefficients are reduced

-2. The variances of predictions from the model at any point \(x_0\) are reduced.
-Both these things are good.
+• Variances of predictions from the model at any point \(x_0\) are reduced.

-• Conversely if we include a variable whose coefficient \(\beta=0\) this increases these variances unnecessarily.
+Conversely if we include a variable whose coefficient \(\beta=0\) this increases these variances unnecessarily.
+This is called overfitting.
+We want to avoid this.

 In practice we do not know if parameters are zero.
 We could use a hypothesis test to help us decide, but this is not a definitive answer.